react-navigation/react-navigation.github.io/versioned_docs/version-4.x/bottom-tab-navigator.md

   - `showIcon` - Whether to show icon for tab, default is true.
   - `style` - Style object for the tab bar.
   - `labelStyle` - Style object for the tab label.
   - `labelPosition` - Where to show the tab label in relation to the tab icon.
 Available values are `beside-icon` and `below-icon`.
-Defaults to `beside-icon`.
+Defaults to `below-icon`.
   - `tabStyle` - Style object for the tab.
   - `allowFontScaling` - Whether label font should scale to respect Text Size accessibility settings, default is true.
   - `adaptive` - Should the tab icons and labels alignment change based on screen size?
 Defaults to `true` for iOS 11.
 If `false`, tab icons and labels align vertically all the time.
 When `true`, tab icons and labels align horizontally on tablet.